cointop-sh/cointop/README.md

 - Q: I'm getting errors installing the snap in Windows WSL.

   - A: Unfortunately Windows WSL doesn't support `snapd` which is required for snaps to run.
 See this [issue thread](https://forum.snapcraft.io/t/windows-subsystem-for-linux/216).

+- Q: How do I show the help menu?

+  - A: Press <kbd>?</kbd> to toggle the help menu.

 ## License